oasis-observatory/oasis-generator/README.md

 # Open Artificial Superintelligence Scenario Generator v0.1 / OASIS Generator v0.1
-Experimental generator producing single-ASI and multi-ASI foresight scenarios using open hermeneutic models.
+Experimental generator producing single-ASI and multi-ASI foresight scenarios using local LLM models.

 The **OASIS Generator** is an open-source module for creating narrative simulations of Artificial Superintelligence (ASI) emergence and interaction.
-It generates structured scenarios, validates them via schema, and stores them in a local SQLite database for later mapping or analysis.
+It generates structured scenarios based on the schema, and stores them in a local SQLite database for later mapping or analysis.
-It is an experimental tool for producing foresight-style reports on potential futures of Artificial Superintelligence.
+It can generate both **single-agent (single-ASI)** and **multi-agent (muli-ASI)** scenarios, each accompanied by interpretive narratives and thematic indicators.
-It can generate both **single-agent (ASI)** and **multi-agent (poly-ASI)** scenarios, each accompanied by interpretive narratives and thematic indicators.
+It is an experimental tool for producing foresight-style reports on potential futures of Artificial Superintelligence, with potential application in research, educational and creative projects.

 This module represents the first step toward the larger OASIS Observatory ecosystem.